brandur/sorg/content/drafts/graphql.md

-Some arguments are still made that strict adherence to REST and hypermedia will open a wide world of automatic discoverability and adaptation, but lack of real world precedent seems to be a strong empirical suggestion that this vision is a will-o'-the-wisp.
+Some arguments are still made that strict adherence to REST and hypermedia will open a wide world of automatic discoverability and adaptation, but lack of real world precedent despite years of opportunity seems to be a strong empirical suggestion that this vision is a will-o'-the-wisp.

 GraphQL's biggest problem may be that although it's better, it's not "better enough".
 The bar set by a REST is low, but